 - The water tub used to wet brushes and sponges should be single use, or set aside for washing with warm soapy water between children.

 - The face painter should wipe down each child’s face with a wipe to clean before painting to reduce cross contamination.
-I recommend if you are hiring a face painter to have at your own child’s party, then supply her with a tub of Citrolife 100% organic, safe and natural, antibacterial wipes and ask her to use them on each child.
+I recommend if you are hiring a face painter to have at your own child’s party, then supply her with a tub 100%, safe and natural, antibacterial wipes and ask her to use them on each child.

 - A new clean sponge should be used for each child.
 Single use applicators and cotton buds are much more hygienic than brushes.